The Monkees discography: EPs

-J: This EP initially charted as a whole, reaching #3 in Australia.
-The leading track went on to reach #1.
+J: This EP initially charted as a whole, reaching number 3 in Australia.
+The leading track went on to reach number 1.

 Singles

 The following table includes all major singles released in the United States, including the 12 issued by Colgems Records from 1966-70; the 1971 Bell single "Do It in the Name of Love"; two Dolenz, Jones, Boyce & Hart singles released on Columbia Records; the Christmas singles released in 1976 and 2018; the three charting Arista singles released in conjunction with the 1976 and 1986 compilation albums The Monkees Greatest Hits and Then & Now...
 The Best of The Monkees; both Rhino singles released in conjunction with the 1987 album Pool It!; the three digital singles issued in conjunction with Good Times! in 2016, and the 1983 release of the Chip Douglas-produced "Steam Engine", which featured in reruns of the TV series.

 The Monkees, wanting more involvement in recording and selecting their songs, hoped to release "All of Your Toys" as their third single, but due to Colgems' policy of only releasing songs published by Screen Gems–Columbia Music, a compromise was reached to allow the Monkees to choose a B-side for "A Little Bit Me, a Little Bit You" that the company owned publishing rights to.
 Their music supervisor, Don Kirshner, displeased with the arrangement, rushed to release the single with his preferred B-side, "She Hangs Out", having sleeves printed and masters shipped to RCA Victor Canada featuring the song.
 This led to his firing, and the offending single was canceled and replaced with one featuring the Nesmith-penned tune "The Girl I Knew Somewhere".
 While none of the tracks from the 1967 album Headquarters were issued as singles in North America, "Randy Scouse Git" was widely released elsewhere (often under the title "Alternate Title").

 RCA issued a large number of other singles internationally that were not released in the United States.
 This table only includes some noteworthy charting singles released in Europe, Japan, the Philippines, and Australia.
 A number of EPs charting as singles, non-charting reissues, withdrawn singles, cereal box records, archival recordings, and single-like novelties are not included.